Ahren-Chen/MeshGenerator/logbook.md

 * make a method to check if segments can make a polygon or not.
 * finished if the segments is able to make a polygon then add all the segments' index to the polygon class.
 * still need to fix the index for neighbor polygon part.

+Feb 8 2023:
+Ahren:
+* Experimented with creating some tests for the visualizer class